-Fig. 13: The DFG comparison based on fitness (F{dfg}) , precision (P{dfg}) , and f1-score (F{1dfg}) .
+Fig. 13.
+The DFG comparison based on fitness $(F{dfg})$ , precision $(P{dfg})$ , and f1-score $(F1{dfg})$ .
 The privacy preservation technique is TLKC-EXT with the strong setting.

-2017-APP.
-The precision is always high, i.e., the DFGs obtained from the privacyaware event logs often do not contain directly follows relations that do not exist in the original DFG.
+original DFG.
 For the Sepsis-Cases event log, the fitness decreases when the background knowledge becomes stronger, i.e., the DFG's obtained based on stronger assumptions for the background knowledge preserve fewer directly follows relations of the original DFG.
 The fitness for the BPIC event logs only drops for the relative type of background knowledge which is considerably strong.

-7 Related Work
+7. Related work

 In process mining, the research field of confidentiality and privacy is recently receiving more attention.
 In this section, we list the work that has been done in this research field which is rapidly growing.

-In [2], Responsible Process Mining (RPM) is introduced as the sub-discipline which focuses on possible negative side-effects of applying process mining where

-Fairness, Accuracy, Confidentiality, and Transparency (FACT) are considered as the concerns.
-In [24], the authors provide an overview of privacy challenges in process mining in human-centered industrial environments.
-In [36], a method to secure event logs for performing process discovery by the Alpha algorithm is proposed.
-In [10], the aim is to propose a solution which allows the outsourcing of process mining while ensuring confidentiality.
-In [25], the goal is to propose a privacy-preserving system design for process mining, where a user-centered view is considered to track personal data.
-In [32,33], a framework is proposed which provides a generic scheme for confidentiality in process mining.
-In [27], the authors introduce a privacy-preserving method for discovering roles from event logs.
-In [20], the authors consider a cross-organizational process discovery context and share public process model fragments as safe intermediates.
+In [25], Responsible Process Mining (RPM) is introduced as the sub-discipline which focuses on possible negative side-effects of applying process mining where Fairness, Accuracy, Confidentiality, and Transparency (FACT) are considered as the concerns.
+In [26], the authors provide an overview of privacy challenges in process mining in human-centered industrial environments.
+In [27], a method to secure event logs for performing process discovery by the Alpha algorithm is proposed.
+In [28], the aim is to propose a solution which allows the outsourcing of process mining while ensuring confidentiality.
+In [29], the goal is to propose a privacy-preserving system design for process mining, where a user-centered view is considered to track personal data.
+In [30,31], a framework is proposed which provides a generic scheme for confidentiality in process mining.
+In [32], the authors introduce a privacy-preserving method for discovering roles from event logs.
+In [33], the authors consider a cross-organizational process discovery context and share public process model fragments as safe intermediates.
 In [13], the authors apply k-anonymity and t-closeness on event logs to preserve the privacy of resources.
-In [23,14], the notion of differential privacy is employed to preserve the privacy of event logs.
-In [31], the TLKC-privacy is introduced to cope with high variability issues in event logs for applying group-based anonymization techniques.
-In [8], a uniformization-based approach is proposed to preserve individuals' privacy in process mining.
-In [11], a secure multi-party computation solution is introduces for preserving privacy in an inter-organizational setting for process discovery.
-In [26], the data privacy and utility requirements for healthcare event data are analyzed.
-In [30], the authors propose a privacy extension for the XES standard3 to manage privacy metadata.
+In [16,34], the notion of differential privacy is employed to preserve the privacy of event logs.
+In [5], the TLKC-privacy is introduced to cope with high variability issues in event logs for applying group-based anonymization techniques.
+In [35], a uniformization-based approach is proposed to preserve individuals' privacy in process mining.
+In [36], a secure multi-party computation solution is introduces for preserving privacy in an inter-organizational setting for process discovery.
+In [37], the data privacy and utility requirements for healthcare event data are analyzed.
+In [38], the authors propose a privacy extension for the XES standard to manage privacy metadata.
 In [39], the authors propose a measure to evaluate the re-identification risk of event logs.
-Also, in [29], a general privacy quantification framework, and some measures are introduced to evaluate the effectiveness of privacy preservation techniques.
-Some tools are also provided for applying the state-of-the-art privacy preservation techniques in the filed of process mining such as PPDP-PM [28], ELPaaS [9], and Shareprom [12].
+Also, in [8], a general privacy quantification framework, and some measures are introduced to evaluate the effectiveness of privacy preservation techniques.
+Some tools are also provided for applying the state-of-the-art privacy preservation techniques in the field of process mining such as PPDP-PM [40], ELPaaS [41], and Shareprom [42].